-- 2 With the tip of the arrow on the word "Special," press and hold down the mouse button. - 3 While holding down the mouse button, move the arrow down the list of choices until the words "Shut Down" are highlighted, then release the mouse button.
+- 1 Move the tip of the arrow to the Apple (é) menu at the top left of the screen. - 2 With the tip of the arrow on the apple, press and hold down the mouse button. - 3 While holding down the mouse button, move the arrow down the list of choices until the words "Shut Down" are highlighted, then release the mouse button.